watsonwork/watsonwork-developer-docs/guides/V5_Annotation_Message_Moment.md

 Moment Annotations use the type **conversation-moment** to mark the beginning of a moment.

-Here's a sample of an annotation created by the Moments service:
+Here’s a sample of an annotation created by the Moments service:
 ```json

 {